Protein Degradation

 Model of Cullgen's targeted protein degrader molecule.
 A yellow triangle representing an E3 Ligand, a blue circle representing a disease-causing protein ligand, connected by a thick line representing a linker.

-The degrader molecule is typically adminstered to a patient orally and is distributed to cells containing the disease-causing protein.
+The degrader molecule is typically administered to a patient orally and is distributed to cells containing the disease-causing protein.
 After the warhead portion of the degrader binds to the disease-causing protein, the E3 ligand portion of the degrader binds to a specific E3 ligase that utilizes the ubiquitin-proteasome system (UPS) to initiate the process of poly-ubiquitination of the disease-causing protein.
 You can learn more about the UPS and different E3 ligases in detail here.

 Once the disease-causing protein has been sufficiently ubiquitinated, it is recognized by the proteasome for destruction.